amolsood/notes/AWS/DynamoDB/Highlights.md

 ### [DynamoDB Streams](./Streams.png)

 - Time-ordered sequence of item-level changes in table (FIFO)
-- Stored for 24 hours
+- Every shard is stored for 24 hours
 - Broken up into shards
 - Records item-level inserts, deletes and updates
 - Combine with lambda functions for functionality like stored procedures